chibenwa/james-project/src/adr/0036-eventbus.md

 ## Decision

-James mailbox should use an event driven architecture.
+James mailbox component, a core component of James handling the storage of mails and mailboxes, should use an event driven architecture.

 It means every meaningful action on mailboxes or messages triggers an event for any component to react to that event.